Founded October 5, 1929

-For many years the credit union operated after school out of Rm.
-125 at Commerce High until property at 427 State St. was purchased in the 1960’s.
+For many years the credit union operated after school out of Room 125 at Commerce High School until property at 427 State Street was purchased in the 1960’s.
 The membership continued to grow over the next several decades until it became necessary to expand once again.

 Brief History of Credit Unions